 Dr. Dany Badran is Associate Professor of English and Critical Linguistics in the English Department at the Lebanese American University.
 He is also the associate chair of the department.
 He has taught English, rhetoric and linguistics at several universities in Lebanon, the U.K. and China.

 Badran’s specific area of emphasis is the political discourse of the Middle East, with more varied research interests in stylistics, critical discourse analysis, and second language acquisition.
-He has written on ideology and modality in Arabic political translations, on rhetoric and democracy in the Middle East, as well as on the generic manifestations of socio-cultural tendencies in Lebanon and the Arab world.
+He has written on ideology and modality in Arabic political translations, rhetoric and democracy in the Middle East, stylistics and language teaching, as well as on debate, leadership and empowerment of women in the Arab world.

-Badran is also an active member of the International Debate Education Association (IDEA) and a certified trainer and judge in formal debates and international debate tournaments.
-He has worked on debate projects with IDEA, the Qatar Foundation, the American Embassy in Lebanon and the British Council.
+Badran is an active member of the International Debate Education Association (IDEA), and a certified trainer and judge in formal debates and international debate tournaments.
+He has worked on debate projects with IDEA, the Qatar Foundation, the American Embassy and the British Council.

 - Rapanta, C., & Badran, D. (2016).
 Supporting Emirati Females Leadership Skills through Debate: Design, Assessment and Considerations.
 The International International of Management Education, 14(2), 133-145.

 - Rapanta, C., & Badran, D. (2015).
 Perceptions of Interpersonal Arguing In Two Arabic Populations (UAE & Lebanon).
 Journal of Media Critiques [JMC], 1(2).

 - Badran, D. (2013).
 Rhetoric and Democracy in the Arab World: The Outlook for the Future.
 Journal of Middle East and Africa, 4 (1), 65-86;